 When most of my income was W-2 income and the QBI deduction didn’t exist, I didn’t do much tax planning.
 I worked a lot, saved a lot, and in recent years donated a lot, but there wasn’t much end-of-year planning to do.

-A great place to quickly approximate your taxes due and run through different hypothetical scenarios is with the online tax tools and calculators at Turbotax.
+Another place to quickly approximate your taxes due and run through different hypothetical scenarios is with the online tax tools and calculators at Turbotax.
 I find TaxCaster to be particularly helpful.

 Investing a bit of time into understanding the tax code and how the numbers on your tax return are derived can be profoundly beneficial, though, especially for the self-employed.